AdityaD28/SCT_ML_01/README.md

 ## Results

-The final predictions are saved in a CSV file named `House_Price_Prediction.ipynb`.
+The final predictions are saved in a CSV file named `House_Price_Prediction.csv`.
 This file contains two columns:

 * `Id`: The unique identifier for each house in the test set.